 Most impressive is the first wave; the tidal bore.

 It’s an extraordinary experience to witness the power of the tides.
 The spring tides occur 36 -48 hours after the full and new moon, in a total round about 20 times a year.
 Mont Saint Michel becomes an island with a water level of 12.85 m and higher.
 The strongest spring tides happen in March and September or early October with a sea level above 14 m.

 Visitors are waiting for the spring tide.

 To get the most out of your visit, check the tides first.
 If the spring tide is in the night, you can watch it, but you can't get a good shot.
 If a spring tide is forecasted for the evening, the Abbey closes around 10 pm.
 Mont St. Michel is not accessible roughly for 1.5 hours during the highest water level.
-We experienced this outstanding spring tide in September 2018.
+We experienced this outstanding spring tide in September 2018 my brother and friends in 2021.
 Tide Times Mont Saint Michel